usnistgov/ns3-oran/README.md

 ```

 ## ML Handover Example
-Note that in order to run this example using the flag --use-onnx-lm, the ONNX
+Note that in order to run this example using the flag, `--use-onnx-lm`, the
-libraires must be found during the configuration, and it is assumed that the
+ONNX libraires must be found during the configuration of `ns-3`, and it is
-ML model file "saved_trained_model_pytorch.onnx" has been copied from the
+assumed that the ML model file "saved_trained_model_pytorch.onnx" has been
-example directory to the working directory.
-In order to run this example
+copied from the example directory to the working directory.
+In order to run
-using the flag --use-torch-lm, the PyTorch libraires must be found during
+this example using the flag, `--use-torch-lm`, the PyTorch libraires must be
-the configuration, and it is assumed that the ML model file
+found during the configuration of `ns-3`, and it is assumed that the ML model
-"saved_trained_model_pytorch.pt" has been copied from the example directory
+file "saved_trained_model_pytorch.pt" has been copied from the example
-to the working directory.
+directory to the working directory.

-This example showcases how existing ONNX and PyTorch ML Models
+This example showcases how pretrained ONNX and PyTorch ML Models can be used
-can be used to initiate handovers based on location and packet loss data.
+to initiate handovers based on location and packet loss data.
+It consists of
+four UEs and two eNBs, where UE 1 and UE 4 are configured to move only within
+coverage of eNB 1 or eNB 2, respectively, while UE 2 and UE 3 move around in
+an area where the coverage of eNB 1 and eNB 2 overlap.
+As the simulation
+progresses with UEs moving and receiving data, the distances of all four UEs
+as well as the recorded packet loss for each UE are fed to an ML model that
+returns a desired configuration that indicates which eNB UE 2 and UE 3 should
+be attached to to minimize the overall packet loss.
+The models that we provide
+are for demonstrate purposes only and have not been thoroughly developed.
 It
-consists of four UEs and two eNBs, where UE 1 and UE 4 are configured to move
-only within coverage of either eNB 1 or eNB 2, respectively, while UE 2 and
-UE 3 move around in area where the coverage area of eNB 1 and eNB 2 overlap.
-As the simulation progresses and UE 2 and UE 3 move, the distances of all
-four UE as well as the recorded packet loss for each UE is fed to an ML model
-that returns a desired configuration that indicates which eNB UE 1 and UE 2
-should be attached to to minimize packet loss.
-The models that we provide are
-for demonstrate purposes only and have not been thoroughly developed.
+should also be noted that "saved_trained_model_pytorch.onnx" is the same
+version of "saved_trained_model_pytorch.pt" thath has been exported to the
+ONNX format.

 ```shell
 ./ns3 run "oran-lte-2-lte-ml-handover-example"